What To Wear for Your Senior Session (Boys Edition)

 High school senior boy in red plaid flannel shirt sitting under willow tree

 For your second outfit, ask yourself, “What would Mom want me to wear?”
-I promise, this is not about trying to earn brownie points with Mom.
-Moms typically choose classic, timeless attire that looks great on their senior.
-A classic polo, a short-sleeved button down, a light-weight sweater are all simple and casual but offer a timeless look.
-Solids are great as long as the fabric has weight or texture to it.
-When selecting a pattern, choose a small print that is not too distracting.
+I promise, this is not about trying to earn brownie points; moms typically choose classic, timeless attire that looks great on their senior.
+A classic polo, a button down, a light-weight sweater are all simple and casual but offer a timeless look.
+A bomber, sport, or dinner jacket can really take the look up notch and again give you something to interact with.

 If “mom” no longer has an influence on your attire, think about what you might wear to an outdoor wedding, a nice dinner out, or a job interview.
 We don’t have that many occasions to dress up anymore, so what better time to do so than when celebrating this milestone year.
-A sweater (with or without a dress shirt underneath), a jacket (bomber, sport, or dinner), or even a tie can commemorate the moment nicely.

 Senior boy in blue dress shirt and jeans sitting under a willow tree on a stump at Juanita Bay Park